DPontes/AcceleratedCpp/Ch4-Organizing_Programs_and_Data/README.md

 # Notes on the chapter

 We will look at two fundamental ways of organizing large programs offered by C++: functions and data structures.
-We will also look at the ability to divide our programs into files athat we can compile separately and combine after compilation.
+We will also look at the ability to divide our programs into files so that we can compile separately and combine after compilation.

 ## 4.1 Organizing computations